tfgg/tfgg.github.io/_posts/2015-11-10-election-codes.md

 ## Wrapping up

 So, that's the proposal.
 How stupid is it?
+Am I trying to conserve characters too hard?
 Is there a much better way to handle by-elections, or multiple elections in a year?
 Should we just centrally assign random integers?
 Comment below or <a href="https://twitter.com/tfgg2">tweet at me</a>.

 Do you want to be involved in this sort of thing?
 Check out <a href="https://democracyclub.org.uk/">Democracy Club</a> and drop us an email to join Slack.